Av32000/Finance-Tracker/README.md

 Using Docker is the easiest method to run Finance Tracker.
 Docker Compose will create, set up, and host a PostgreSQL database without additional configuration steps.

-To use Docker hosting, run the following commands:
+To use Docker Compose hosting, run the following commands:

 ```sh
 POSTGRES_PASSWORD="<your_password>" # Replace this with a custom password for the database